Constraint-based graph network simulator: Model Framework

 \subsection{Explicit iterative simulators}

-As a hybrid between forward and constraint-based simulators, we also introduce the \textbf{\iterativemodel} model.
-Similar to the constraint-based approach, this model iteratively refines a proposed state update, but directly predicts an output $\delta\update = \iterativesim(\context, \updatehat)$ at each iteration, instead of as the solution to a constraint function.
+As a hybrid between forward and constraint-based simulators, we also introduce \textbf{\iterativemodel} model.
+Similarly to \constraintmodel-GD, this model iteratively refines the proposed state update, but at each iteration $\delta\update$ is predicted directly by a graph neural network $\delta\update = \iterativesim(\context, \updatehat)$, instead of being computed through a gradient.
 We use this hybrid model to separately study the effect of pure iterations versus iterative constraint-based optimization (Section~\ref{sec:generalization} and Figure~\ref{fig:suppl_barplots}).